-Fortunately, in most states landlords cannot simply sit back and wait for the term to end, then sue you for the months you weren’t there.
-They must take reasonable steps to rerent the place and credit that rent to your debt.
-This duty goes by a mouthful of words—“the landlord's duty to mitigate damages. ” Before you make the move, check your state law on landlord's duty to rent (that is, to mitigate damages).
+Fortunately, in most states, landlords can't simply sit back and wait for the term to end, then sue you for the rent due after you left.
+Instead, landlords must take reasonable steps to rerent your former place and, if they are successful in rerenting, credit rent received from the new tenant to your debt.
+In legalese, this duty is called the landlord's duty to mitigate damages.
+Before you make the move, check your state law on landlord's duty to rerent (that is, to mitigate damages).

 I was disappointed to receive your letter dated June 18, 20xx, in which you informed me that you expect me to pay you for the remaining six months' rent.
-You stated that you will keep my entire security deposit (two months' rent) and have demanded that I pay you for the remaining four months.
+You stated that you will keep my entire security deposit (two months' rent) and have demanded that I pay you for the remaining four months' rent.

 May I direct your attention to California Civil Code Section 1951.2, which requires a landlord to use reasonable efforts to rerent after a tenant has broken the lease.
 As you know, rentals are scarce in this town, and I would think that you could rerent my flat, which is quite nice, fairly quickly.
 While I am prepared to cover one month while you prepare, advertise, and show the unit, I am certainly not willing to pay further rent on an apartment that you have purposely left empty.